 I couldn’t agree more.
 This point had to be articulated, and John hit it like superman.

-If you are pursuing an on-premise API management program this appears to be the #1 requirement from the Expressway API management customers we talk to.
+If you are pursuing an on-premise API management program this appears to be the #1 requirement.
 It seems that the core requirement hasn’t changed as we could use a bad word here (OK, I will spell it – “S”, “O”, “A”, “G”, “o”, “v”, “e”, “r”… well you get the picture), but I wanted to talk a little bit about how you can be an Enterprise API Management Hero.

 Here is what an Enterprise focused architect, CIO or cloud service provider (CSP) architect is looking for in their API management approach.
 This list expands Musser’s definition of internal API to partners where we make a distinction from a completely public API where any interested developer can sign-up